RayAndrade/TheRayCode/Java/Behavioral/Observer/Example3/README.md

 [up](../README.md)

-Sure, I can help you create a Java code example of the Observer design pattern with some humor added to it.
-The Observer pattern is used when you have a subject (observable) and multiple observers that are interested in the subject's state changes.
+SThe Observer pattern is used when you have a subject (observable) and multiple observers that are interested in the subject's state changes.
 When the subject's state changes, all its observers are notified and updated automatically.

 Let's create a humorous scenario with a weather forecasting system where a weather station (the subject) broadcasts weather updates to multiple display units (observers).